Discover the richness of the House through the work of Christian Dior and his six successors.

 Christian Dior-New York

 Christian Dior-New York opens on Fifth Avenue with an exclusive collection of luxury ready-to-wear and accessories created on the premises.
-Parfums Christian Dior New York Inc. is launched the same year.
+Christian Dior Perfumes New York Inc. is launched the same year.

-Christian Dior preparing the first collection for Christian Dior-New York, Spring-Summer 1949.
-ELLE magazine, 27 June 1949.
+Christian Dior preparing the first collection Christian Dior-New York, Spring-Summer 1949.
+Magazine Elle, 27 June 1949.